A Donor’s Guide to Strategic Political Giving

-Many political donors “panic-give” before an election, “rage-give” based on the news cycle, or “impulse-give” to high-profile candidates with big war chests but slim chances.
+Many donors “panic-give” before an election, “rage-give” based on the news cycle, or “impulse-give” to glitzy candidates with big coffers, slim chances, and clever emails.

-Fortunately, Movement Voter PAC exists as a “one-stop shop” for political donors who want to give in a more strategic, effective, and streamlined way, for maximum impact.
+Fortunately, Movement Voter PAC exists as a “one-stop shop” for political donors who want to give in a more strategic, effective, streamlined way for maximum impact.

 With early, sustained investment in local voter organizations, we can win elections, transform policy, and build political power that grows each year.